Reviews12 min read

 Canva vs. Adobe Express

-Adobe Express (Adobe Express) is the most direct Canva competitor.
-It offers similar template-based design, AI features (powered by Adobe Firefly), and integration with the broader Adobe ecosystem.
+Adobe Express (Adobe Express) is Canva's closest competitor.
+Similar template-based design, AI features powered by Adobe Firefly, and integration with the broader Adobe ecosystem.

 Feature Canva Pro Adobe Express Premium